Timing-GmbH/DateRangePicker/README.md

 Requires (and tested on) OS X 10.9 or later.
 Looks a lot better in the toolbar with OS X 10.10 ;-)

+### Usage in toolbars on macOS 26

+To ensure that the date range picker is rendered as a toolbar item with a "Liquid Glass" effect on macOS 26, make sure to set the containing toolbar item's `isBordered` property to `true`.

 ### Notes for legacy Nibs

 If your Nib uses the old initWithFrame: initialization or is deflated on OS X 10.9, there is a bug with custom views in NSToolbar.
 This results in the date range picker's frame not being initialized correctly.
 In order to avoid this, I recommend the following procedure: